srobo/team-emails/SR2023/2022-11-14-kit-dispatch.md

 Good news, your kit is on its way.
 We appreciate that this has taken longer than hoped and are grateful for your patience.

-Your kit should arrive within the next few days, you can track its progress at this link:
+Your kit should arrive tomorrow, you can track its progress at this link:

     <link>